“No True Mormon”: Gatekeeping Identity in the Media Spotlight

 Dallin H. Oaks, The Gospel Culture, an address delivered during a regional stake and district conference broadcast to Africa on 21 November, 2010.

-Unstated in these teachings is the reality that the “gospel culture” to which Oaks and Chris both refer is exported from America via its missionary and correlation programs.
-Indeed, the very regional broadcast in which Oaks delivered this message is an example of the ways that the church disseminates American-Mormon values and practices from Salt Lake City to foreign converts, and admonishes conformity to those principles.
-Oaks’s insistence that the church requires multi-generationally Mormon leadership in foreign nations is an ironic contradiction to Chris’s argument that exMormons are the ones claiming special authority via ancestral Mormon ties.
+Unstated in these teachings is that the “gospel culture” to which Oaks and Chris both refer is American-Mormon values and customs exported from Utah via its missionary and correlation programs.
+Indeed, the regional broadcast in which Oaks delivered this message is an example of how the church disseminates American-Mormon sensibilities straight from Salt Lake City to foreign converts, and admonishes conformity to those customs.
+Further, Oaks’s insistence that the church requires multi-generationally Mormon leadership in foreign nations is an ironic contradiction to Chris’s argument that exMormons are the ones invoking Mormon ancestry to claim special authority.

 The Mormon Trademark

-Chris presents another poorly conceived analogy when comparing the LDS church’s trademark of the word “Mormon” to KFC’s retaining of their trademark on the name “Kentucky Fried Chicken.”
-Chris argues: just as someone cannot legally open a restaurant named Kentucky Fried Chicken, neither can John Dehlin legally operate a podcast named Mormon Stories.
+Chris is not done with poorly conceived analogies.
+He compares the LDS church’s trademark of the word “Mormon” to KFC’s retaining of their trademark on “Kentucky Fried Chicken.”
+He argues: just as someone cannot legally open a restaurant named Kentucky Fried Chicken, neither can John Dehlin legally operate a podcast named Mormon Stories.
 There are a few issues with this reasoning.
 First, Kentucky Fried Chicken was the legal name of the business that is now KFC.
 Mormon was never the legal name of the church and the church has always made a point of emphasizing that, even when they still embraced the Mormon label in advertising.

 Excerpt from Exhibit 1 in the legal filing of the LDS church’s lawsuit against the Open Stories Foundation.